FREQUENTLY ASKED QUESTIONS

 IS THERE A WARRANTY?

 Yes!
-If the concrete slab(s) sink(s) more than ½" within one year of performing the work, Boost Concrete Lifting will come out and rework the settled slabs.
+If the concrete slab(s) sink(s) more than 1/4" within 3 years of performing the work, Boost Concrete Lifting will come out and rework the settled slabs.
 Full warranty details will be printed on the estimating proposal.
 Also, if you are selling your house the warranty is 100% transferable.

 DO I NEED TO BE HOME FOR THE ESTIMATE?